 Penn State Research Portal (Pure)

-In 2016, Penn State’s Office of the Vice President for Research joined with Strategic Communications to enter into a partnership with the website The Conversation, an academic blog written by university researchers for general audiences.
+In 2016, Penn State’s Office of the Senior Vice President for Research joined with Strategic Communications to enter into a partnership with the website The Conversation, an academic blog written by university researchers for general audiences.
 The Conversation has a Creative Commons license, so other news organizations can republish its written pieces.

 Since partnering with The Conversation, Penn State researchers have written about 140 articles that have garnered 10.6 million readers.
 Penn State faculty have had articles republished on sites such as The Washington Post and Business Insider.